cloud8421/Sinatra-HTML5-boilerplate-with-ERB--Sass-and-CoffeeScript/README.md

 Configuration is stock, so most of the files are in the `/public` folder.

-The main `application.coffee` and `application.scss` files are into the `views` folder as they need to be processed before being served.
+The main `script.coffee` and `application.scss` files are respectively into the `coffee` and `scss` folders into the `views` folder as they need to be processed before being served.
 This is defined in the `my_sinatra_app.rb` file right after the `require` statements.
+The pattern is simple: if you need a `myname.css` file, then create a `myname.scss` file.
+In your layout, reference to the .js and .css files, not the .coffee and .scss sources.

 The `index.html` boilerplate file has been renamed `layout.erb`, the only difference with the stock boilerplate file is the presence of the `<%= yield %>` in the main container.